 How does the nose change with age?

-Over time, the cartilage becomes weaker and this causes the tip of the nose to droop, otherwise known as tip ptosis.
+As a person grows older, the cartilage in the nose becomes weaker and causes the tip of the nose to droop, otherwise known as tip ptosis.
 The bony part of the nose becomes weaker, but it does not move.

-The skin of the nose actually becomes thinner, but the sebaceous component of the skin increases.
+The skin of the nose actually becomes thinner, but the sebaceous component of the skin (glands that produce oil and sebum) increases.
 The increase in the sebaceous skin makes the skin heavier and more vascular, which will cause the nasal tip to droop.

-The bone that supports the nose from below, the maxilla, begins to reabsorb and shrink.
+The bone that supports the nose from below, the maxilla, is slowly reabsorbed by the body and begins to shrink.
 This loss of support also contributes to nasal tip ptosis.

 Does the Nose Really Grow with Age?

 As the support of the nasal tip weakens and the nose begins to fall, the nose appears longer from the side or profile view.
 Additionally, it will make an existing nasal hump on the bridge of the nose appear larger or cause a small hump to appear as the tip falls.

 The arrow pointing down shows the direction of the movement of the nasal tip as we age.
 The red line shows the outline of the anticipated appearance of the nose after the tip falls.
 This illustrates how the nose is longer from the side view and appears to grow as we age.

 Generally speaking, a young patient with a large nose and hump will need the nose to be made smaller.
 An adult with a drooping tip that causes the nose to appear larger will need the tip lifted first to restore a youthful and refined appearance.
 If additional changes are warranted, they can also be accomplished during the rhinoplasty procedure.
 If the surgery were to be performed identically in both types of patients, the patient with the fallen tip could end up with a nose too small for their face.